Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/scenescript/reference/class/MediaPlaybackEvent.md

 * `MediaPlaybackEvent.PLAYBACK_PLAYING` - Media is actively playing on the system.
 * `MediaPlaybackEvent.PLAYBACK_PAUSED` - Media was previously playing, but playback was (temporarily) paused by the user.
 * `MediaPlaybackEvent.PLAYBACK_STOPPED` - Media playback is completely stopped.

-### primaryColor: Vec3

-Primary color of the album cover.

-### secondaryColor: Vec3

-Secondary color of the album cover.

-### tertiaryColor: Vec3

-Tertiary color of the album cover.